matteoxpo/T09D15/README.md

     Press Enter when it's ready.

 ***== Quest 6 received.
-Add the data_process.so target that builds the data_process.so module as the data_process.so dynamic library, to the Makefile.
+Add the data_process.so target that builds the data_process module as the data_process.so dynamic library, to the Makefile.
 Add the build_with_dynamic target that builds the main_executable_module, connecting the data_process module as a dynamic library, to the Makefile.
 Make the necessary changes to the code of the main_executable_module, configuring the use of the dynamic library using macros.
 It is not allowed to upload the data_process.so to the repository, just like any other building result.
 The compiled file should be located in the build folder at the root of the repository.
 It should be named Quest_6. ==***

 ***LOADING...***